mvazquezc/scc-fun/demo4/README.md

     groups: []
     EOF
     ~~~
-4. We're grating use privileges of this new SCC to the SA test-user:
+4. We're granting use privileges of this new SCC to the SA test-user:

     ~~~sh
     oc -n ${NAMESPACE} adm policy add-scc-to-user restricted-runasuser system:serviceaccount:${NAMESPACE}:testuser